HermesFlow/Hermes/README.md

 ### For developers.

 Use docker_dev.sh script inside the installation directory.
-The script will launch the /mnt/source/build_script.sh wish was produced from the original build_script.sh, it has the following modification:
+The script will launch the /mnt/source/build_script.sh which was produced from the original build_script.sh, it has the following modification:

     -D FREECAD_USE_QTWEBMODULE="Qt\ Webkit"